Last Updated: May 6th, 2020 at 3:15 pm

 From the inverter, conduit is run to the AC disconnect box, which comes with a very simple toggle switch on the right side.
 You’ll notice this toggle switch has a black handle.
 This AC disconnect box is installed to meet electrical code requirements.
 Powering down the AC disconnect box along with your inverter would allow our technicians to safely work on your inverter panel should it ever need service.
 That also means power won’t be interrupted to your home while that work is done.

 From that AC disconnect box, you see conduit running out the left side before being sent inside the home to your electrical panel.
 That circuit is how your solar panels power all the devices in your home.
 Your home first uses the solar energy that your panels produce before ever drawing from the power grid.
-Excess power that’s not used by your home is sent back to the grid, and you are credited for it on your power bill.
+Excess power that’s not used by your home is sent back to the grid, and you are credited for it on your electric bill.
 That allows you to benefit from all the power that your panels produce, without the added cost of batteries to your system.

 There are some power companies that allow us to directly connect our AC line into their power meter can, though others do not want their meter to be touched.
 In the case of this install, it is the latter scenario.